storj/docs/app/dcs/third-party-tools/filezilla/filezilla-pro/page.md

     file transfers.
 ---

-## How to Integrate Filezilla Pro with Storj DCS to Easily Find, Transfer and Download All Of Your Files
+## How to Integrate Filezilla Pro with Storj to Easily Find, Transfer and Download All Of Your Files

 At a quick glance, FileZilla provides a fast and reliable cross-platform (Windows, Linux and Mac OS X) FTP, FTPS and SFTP client that supports connections, file transfers and file structure browsing for many of today’s cloud data storage services, including Storj.
 This integration is beneficial for developers as it allows them to use the FileZilla Pro client to transfer files point-to-point using the decentralized cloud.

-However, there are some caveats around using FileZilla that Storj DCS users should take into consideration, namely what version of FileZilla supports integration with Storj.
+However, there are some caveats around using FileZilla that Storj users should take into consideration, namely what version of FileZilla supports integration with Storj.

 ## What Is the Difference Between FileZilla and FileZilla Pro and How Does This Influence Integration with Storj?

 FileZilla is available in a free version known as FileZilla Standard.
-It supports Storj DCS, FTP, and FTP over TLS (FTPS) and SFTP.
+It supports Storj, FTP, and FTP over TLS (FTPS) and SFTP.
 It is open-source software distributed free of charge under the terms of the GNU General Public License.

-[**FileZillaPro**](https://filezillapro.com) is a paid upgrade that delivers all of the base functionality of [**FileZilla Standard**](https://filezilla-project.org), while adding additional support for many of today’s popular cloud data storage services like Amazon S3, OneDrive, Dropbox, WebDAV, Microsoft Azure, OneDrive for Business and SharePoint, Google Cloud, Backblaze and, of course, Storj DCS.
+[**FileZillaPro**](https://filezillapro.com) is a paid upgrade that delivers all of the base functionality of [**FileZilla Standard**](https://filezilla-project.org), while adding additional support for many of today’s popular cloud data storage services like Amazon S3, OneDrive, Dropbox, WebDAV, Microsoft Azure, OneDrive for Business and SharePoint, Google Cloud, Backblaze and, of course, Storj.

-You can use FileZilla Standard with the Storj DCS native connector—as long as you don’t use a package manager to [](docId:OkJongWeLGhPy4KKz34W4).
+You can use FileZilla Standard with the Storj native connector—as long as you don’t use a package manager to [](docId:OkJongWeLGhPy4KKz34W4).
 To learn how to use the Storj integration with FileZilla Standard, check out this [](docId:OkJongWeLGhPy4KKz34W4).
 To leverage the FileZillaPro functionality, you can integrate it with Storj using a native connector or our backwards S3-compatible Gateway MT.
 Below we will focus on the integration between Storj and FileZilla Pro.

 ## Storj + FileZilla Pro Integration

-FileZilla Pro gives users the option to send files to a Storj DCS account in two ways, either via native uplink or via [](docId:AsyYcUJFbO1JI8-Tu8tW3).
+FileZilla Pro gives users the option to send files to a Storj account in two ways, either via native uplink or via [](docId:AsyYcUJFbO1JI8-Tu8tW3).
 Let’s take a look at some of the specs of both Native Uplink and Gateway MT, providing a clearer understanding of which integration method will work better for unique use cases.

-## Native Uplink specs regarding integration with Storj DCS:
+## Native Uplink specs regarding integration with Storj:

 - Native Integration (Fastest for downloading large files)